 Koh Torinla - On the east coast of Koh Torinla, a large coral plateau of staghorn corals and massive porites corals breaks the water's surface at low tide.
 This is home to a large proliferation of cardinalfish, humpnose bigeye bream, twin-spot and 5-lined snappers.

 Just off the coast lies a long rocky ridge that draws in Surin's fish life.
 Batfish and pickhandle barracuda are common in the depths of 30 metres, and Spanish mackerel and grey reef sharks often pay fleeting visits.
 White tip reef sharks can be spotted cruising the ridge top at 7 to 25 metres or resting on the surrounding sands.

 To get back to the reef slope from this ridge you'll need to swim over an expanse of sand, where eagle and shovelnose rays occasionally pass.
 This area hosts mantis shrimps and the endemic blue-spotted Andaman jawfish.
 This most colourful jawfish family member often hovers above its rubble burrow.
 Or if it is parenting, it peers broodily out of its burrow, replete with a mouthful of finely balanced eggs.

 How to Dive Koh Surin

-There are not many Thailand liveaboards that visit the Surin Islands but as for ones that do, you find them in our Thailand liveaboard diving section.
+There are not many Thailand liveaboards that visit the Surin Islands but as for ones that do, you will find them in our Thailand liveaboard diving section.